StevenLomon/olympics2024-etl-and-analysis-project-using-lambda-and-glue/README.md

 At this point I set up the Lambda function to extract the data.
 This is my first time writing a Lambda function and it will also be my first time using AWS CloudWatch.
 As I was setting up the Lambda funciton I got this error:
 User: arn:aws:iam::058264546342:user/olympics-user1 is not authorized to perform: iam:CreateRole on resource: arn:aws:iam::058264546342:role/service-role/OlympicsDataExtraction-role-gxqt7ypj because no identity-based policy allows the iam:CreateRole action
-The workaround was to create a custom policy so that no more control than needed was added.
+The workaround was to create a custom policy (that I decided to call IAMLambdaPermission) so that no more control than needed was added.
 Only creating an attaching roles (and others needed to make those work) was needed and so a new policy was created using the following JSON and attached to the IAM User:
 {
     "Version": "2012-10-17",
     "Statement": [